divya-agrawal-5/collaborative_cnn_team12/report.md

 F1-Score	 = 0.9810

-→ Performs better than Model-1 on dataset 1

-→ Indicates improved generalization stability

 # 5. Observations & Analysis

-1. Dataset Influence
+Dataset Impact

-Model V2 appears to have been trained on a dataset with more varied samples or stronger augmentations.
-This might explain why V2 generalizes better.
+Minor variations in performance are likely influenced by dataset distribution, image diversity, and augmentation strategies.

-2. Transfer Learning Efficiency
+Transfer Learning Effectiveness
-Both models used ResNet-18:
+Both models leveraged ResNet-18 effectively:

-Model V1 → stable baseline
+Model V2 provides a stable and high-performing baseline.

-Model V2 → slightly more robust, likely due to:

-Better augmentation

-More diverse dataset

-Longer/optimized training
+Model V1 demonstrates comparable robustness, potentially due to slightly stronger augmentation or training strategies.

-3. Cross-Domain Performance
+Cross-Domain Generalization

-Model V2 maintains almost identical performance on dataset1 as its self-test score.

-5. Conclusion from results

-Model V2 has better cross-dataset generalization, suggesting:

-It learned more robust features

-Or its dataset had better variation

-Or training hyperparameters were more optimal
+Both models retain most of their performance on unseen datasets, indicating that the learned features are generalizable.

+Slight differences highlight the influence of training data diversity and hyperparameter choices.

 # 6. Conclusion
-This collaborative project demonstrates how:
+This collaborative project highlights several key points:

-Two similar architectures can behave differently on unseen data
+Two similar CNN architectures can exhibit minor differences in performance due to dataset and training variations.

-Dataset diversity and augmentation significantly impact generalization
+Dataset diversity and augmentation play a crucial role in model generalization.

-Cross-testing is crucial for evaluating robustness

-GitHub workflows (PR, issues, branching) simulate real collaborative ML development.
+Cross-dataset testing provides a valuable measure of robustness beyond traditional self-evaluation.

+Collaborative GitHub workflows allow for efficient team-based model development and evaluation.